-Timeline: July 1, 2010 - June 30, 2013 This objective has been met.
+Timeline: July 1, 2013 - June 30, 2016 This objective has been met and is ongoing.

 Goal 4: The maintenance of the district infrastructure will be robust in its accessibility and provide the necessary safety and security for all students and administrators to acquire digital information and communicate virtually without risk.